Kashyxp-patel/Order-Summary/README.md

 ### Continued development

-Want to integrate this card design in a future project and learn wys to prevent repetition of sme line of code in multiple places.
+Want to integrate this card design in a future project and learn ways to prevent repetition of same line of code in multiple places.

 ### Useful resources